DaveBenham/VenomModules/README.md

 All CV inputs can be driven at audio rates.

-### CUTOFF controls
+### CUTOFF

-Controls the point where frequencies begin to be attenuated.
+Controls the point where frequency amplitudes begin to be attenuated.

+The Cutoff has an extra unattenuated volt per octave CV input.
+The attenuated CV input is also 1 volt per octave if the attenuverter is at 100%.

 #### Slope (left) button
 Controls the slope of the amplitude dropoff beyond the cutoff frequency, measured as dB per octave.